awslabs/yesiscan/README.md

 run with `--output-type text` the scan results will be in plain text.
 This requires that you also specify `--output-path` or `--output-s3bucket`.
 If you don't specify this, it will default to `html`.

+#### --output-path

+When run with `--output-path <path>` the scan results will be saved to a file.
+This will overwrite whatever file contents are already there, so please use carefully.
+If you specify `-` as the file path, the stdout will be used.
+This will also cause the quiet flag to be enabled.

 #### --output-s3bucket